 by Rupert Sheldrake

-In his attack on my work (“Rupert’s Resonance,” Scientific American, November), Michael Shermer asserted that “Skepticism is the default position because the burden of proof is on the believer, not the skeptic.”
+In his attack on my work (“Rupert’s Resonance,” Scientific American, November 2005), Michael Shermer asserted, “Skepticism is the default position because the burden of proof is on the believer, not the skeptic.”
 But who is the believer and who is the skeptic?

 I am skeptical of people who believe they know what is possible and what is not.
 This belief leads to dogmatism, and to the dismissal of ideas and evidence that do not fit in.
 Genuine skepticism involves an attitude of open-minded enquiry into what we do not understand, and this is the approach I try to follow.

 Shermer ridiculed the hypothesis of morphic resonance by claiming I proposed a “universal life force,” a concept I have never used.
 He also misrepresented the evidence for the sense of being stared at.
-Experiments showing that people can detect when they are being stared at from behind have been widely replicated, with results that an independent meta-analysis has shown to be highly significant, as summarized in the Journal of Consciousness Studies (June, 2005), to which Shermer referred.
-He tried to give the impression that the case rested on unsupervised tests by people using the experimental protocol on my web site ( www.sheldrake.org ), but this is not true.
+Experiments showing that people can detect when they are being stared at from behind have been widely replicated, with results that an independent meta-analysis has shown to be highly significant, as summarized in the Journal of Consciousness Studies (June, 2005), JCS Summary to which Shermer referred.
+He tried to give the impression that the case rested on unsupervised tests by people using the experimental protocol on my web site (www.sheldrake.org ), but this is not true.
+Shermer should know that this is not true if he has actually read the paper to which he referred. .
 My own summary of the evidence and the independent meta-analysis by Dean Radin did not include the data from these unsupervised tests, but relied instead on the results of many thousands of trials already published in peer-reviewed journals.